Different Types of Microphones – Everything You Need to Know

 Unlike small diaphragms that are stiff, large diaphragms move easily.
 This allows them to detect even faint differences in sound pressure levels.
 The result is a more transparent and natural sound.

-This affinity to High Fidelity has made large diaphragm mics a staple in recording studios.
-They are the most common configuration used on modern USB mics.
+This affinity to fidelity has made large diaphragm mics a staple in recording studios.
+They are the most common configuration used on modern USB microphones.

 Medium Diaphragm Condenser Microphone